-Our bodies make free radicals every second of every day as a result of their natural processes.
+Our bodies produce free radicals every second of every day as a result of turning food into a useable form of energy, known as ATP, or adenosine triphosphate.
 “Think of your body burning food for fuel like burning gas in your car’s cylinder,” says Mark Liponis, M.D., corporate medical director at Canyon Ranch in Lenox, Mass.
 “The ‘sparks’ that fly off the fire are dangerous free radicals.”

-Make Your Calories Count
+- Make Your Calories Count

-Eat the Rainbow
+- Eat the Rainbow

-He explains: “Neutralizing free radicals is like a game of hot potato.
+He explains: “Neutralizing harmful free radicals is like a game of hot potato.
 Each antioxidant grabs a free radical, cools it off and hands it off to another antioxidant, each time making the free radical ‘cooler’ and less dangerous, until it can ultimately be excreted by the body.”
 Colorful foods also almost always have a high NCR, so they’ll also produce fewer free radicals than more calorie-dense foods when you eat them.
 High NCR foods are also likely to contain vitamins C, E and beta-carotene and the mineral selenium, which are also antioxidants.
 Our article, Eating a Colorful Diet for Cancer Prevention, offers more benefits and advice.

 Remember to Keep Moving